 Embed your XML data inside the CDATA section.
 CDATA, meaning character data, is a section of element content that is marked for the parser to help it interpret the XML data as character-only data, and not as markup.
 As a result, the trigger handles the entire content as character data.
-For example, <element>ABC</element> gets interpreted as <element>ABC</element>.
-Each CDATA section starts with <![CDATA[sequence and ends with the]]> sequence.
+For example, <element>ABC</element> gets interpreted as &lt;element&gt;ABC&lt;/element&gt;.
+Each CDATA section starts with <![CDATA[ sequence and ends with the ]]> sequence.
 To sum up, simply insert your XML data inside these two sequences.